 - Ready to be expanded across the country via new policy models, while simultaneously being challenged in a number of venues.

 That’s it, folks.
 Net metering 101.
-If you have any questions about how a net metered solar system can save you money, don’t hesitate to give us a call, or comment below.
+If you have any questions about how a net metered solar system can save your business money, please contact us.